1604Nikhil/LEARNING_REACT/README.md

    ### Functional components --> It's just a normal JS function with returns some JSX element or React Element (that JSX is kind of React elememt).

+   ### Component composition. --> Composing components into one another.

    ### Babel is all transpiling the Components in React code and with help of root.render React renders the code(in HTML ) on the browser that the browser understnads.

    ### We can write any valid javascript expressions inside the JSX (in Functional component).